Curriculum Overview

 The teaching of reading in KS3

-• Twinkl phonics- daily.
-Taught in phonics groups in line with pupil phonics trackers.
-Pupils needing additional support to be identified and interventions put in place.
+• Regular Twinkl phonics sessions - Taught in phonics groups in line with individual pupil progress.
+Pupils needing additional support to be identified and interventions put in place by the class team with the support of the English lead.

 • The children take a reading book home to share with the family and enjoy with adult support